Leading Aircraftman Leonard Joseph Gray

 LAC Leonard Joseph Gray

-His military file contains confirmation that his birth record was viewed, but the record does not contain any information other than his name and date of birth.
-Library and Archives of Ontario advise that the registrations will be available for lookup in 2023.
+When this post was originally written, we only knew that Leonard’s military file contained confirmation that his birth record was viewed, but the record did not contain any information other than his name and date of birth.
+At the time, Library and Archives of Ontario advise that the registrations would be available for lookup in 2023.

-Military Records of Leonard Gray (image via WWII Service Files of War Dead)
+Military Records of Leonard Gray (Image source: WWII Service Files of War Dead)

 Leonard was a member of the Royal Canadian Air Force during WWII.
 He registered with the RCAF Manning Pool out of Toronto, Ontario, regimental #52560.
 His military records indicate that he completed four years of high school and was working as a wireless operator at the time he enlisted.
 Leonard was also a Boy Scout – he’s on the Scout Association archive’s Second World War Roll of Honour.